DigitalCareerInstitute/WD-Interview-Questions/README.md

 ## Your answer comes here
 ```

+# Useful Links and what can you do with markdown:

 [useful markdown commands](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 [create cool diagrams with markdown](https://support.typora.io/Draw-Diagrams-With-Markdown/)

-# What you can make with links above:
 ```flow
 graph TD;
     A-->B;